-The St. Louis County Crime Laboratory has been a forensic service provider to the citizens of St. Louis County for nearly fifty years (July 1966).
+The St. Louis County Crime Laboratory has been a forensic service provider to the citizens of St. Louis County since July 1966.
 The laboratory currently services the St. Louis County Police Department, nearly ninety municipal police agencies within St. Louis County, as well as several federal agencies.
 The laboratory is tasked with providing scientific analyses of physical evidence for these agencies while also offering training of a scientific nature to officers in the law enforcement community.
 Forensic scientists at the lab use specialized skills to identify, evaluate, and objectively describe evidence from crime scenes, generate reports of these findings, and testify to the results for the judicial system.

 In order to assure compliance with national testing standards, the Biology/DNA section gained accreditation through the National Forensic Science Technology Center (NFSTC) in 2004.
 In 2005, the St. Louis County Crime Lab was awarded and has maintained accreditation through a national accrediting board.
 See Scope of Accreditation for specific categories of testing.